Congrats! Your son is now a Delta Upsilon. Here are some things we think you should know to help him have the best DU experience.

 Rest assured that hazing is in no way tolerated in our chapters.
 As we build better men, we aim to do so in environments that are safe, welcoming and positive for members.

 Delta Upsilon is dedicated to creating environments for members to learn, grow and thrive.
-As such, Delta Upsilon announced that in fall 2020, all DU housing will be substance-free.
+As such, starting in fall 2020, all DU housing is substance-free with the exception of those chapters that were granted a waiver for this school year.
 This means no alcohol or other substances will be allowed to be stored or consumed within DU chapter facilities, regardless of a member's age.
 This includes traditional, stand-alone fraternity houses, university-managed suites, etc. In fall 2018, all hard alcohol was removed from chapter housing.

 We believe it is important for you as a parent to understand this policy.
-Your influence will go a long way in helping your son understand the importance of this policy.
+Your influence will go a long way in helping your son understand its importance.
 Each year, about 85-90% of members living in DU housing are under the age of 21.
 Removing alcohol from our facilities sends a clear message about Delta Upsilon’s purpose, values and our commitment to make campuses safe for all students.

 Please be aware that chapters can still host events with alcohol at offsite events (including formals and other social functions) provided all drinks are served by a third-party vendor only to those above legal drinking age.
 These events must follow all other DU and university policies, as well as the law.

-Delta Upsilon staff is currently developing resources to help chapters prepare for this policy to take effect.
-Chapters are also receiving individualized assistance in creating action plans that will work in their chapters and their campuses.
-You can learn more about the substance-free housing policy and view our resources on this website.
+Delta Upsilon staff has developed resources to help chapters prepare for this policy.
+Chapters are also receiving ongoing individualized assistance in creating action plans that will work in their chapters and their campuses.
+You can learn more about the Substance-free Housing Policy and view our resources on this website.

 Delta Upsilon has chapters across the U.S. and Canada.
 For a full list of chapters, click here.
 Each chapter is an extension of the International Fraternity with the same mission, Principles, beliefs and governing policies.
 However, each chapter has a unique history and set of traditions based on campus culture, geographic location, chapter size, whether it is housed or un-housed, and more.
 As such, individual chapters may have varying local philanthropies and activities specific to their community.
 Chapters can also have their own set of bylaws that are in addition to the International Fraternity's Constitution & By-laws to address specific needs and concerns of the chapter.